Arduino-Codings/NovaFusion/README.md

 NovaFusion requires a **Intel** or a **Apple Silicon Chip**

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### NovaFusion is the perfect companion for makers, home automation enthusiasts, and developers looking for an all-in-one IoT control solution!
+Stay Tuned for latest updates!!